-- Discourage further Rural Living growth into productive agricultural land to the west, northeast and north of the township. - Work with the City of Ballarat to encourage sustainable low-density residential zoning of small lots (>2ha) located within Waubra's town boundary in the City of Ballarat. - Protect large agricultural holdings surrounding the township from unplanned rural subdivision. - Draft a Development Plan Overlay (based on built form and design) for Township-Zoned land on the northern side of the Sunraysia Highway.
-This should focus on small-scale built form, side and rear setbacks to prevent crowding of viewlines, and on preventing loop roads/cul-de-sacs as part of any new development.
+- Discourage further Rural Living growth into productive agricultural land to the west, northeast and north of the township. - Support rezoning of the decommissioned former Central Highlands Water tower site to Rural Living Zone, reflecting surrounding activity. - Work with the City of Ballarat to encourage sustainable low-density residential zoning of small lots (>2ha) located within Waubra's town boundary in the City of Ballarat. - Protect large agricultural holdings surrounding the township from unplanned rural subdivision. - Draft a Development Plan Overlay (based on built form and design) for Township-Zoned land on the northern side of the Sunraysia Highway.
+This should focus on small-scale built form, side and rear setbacks to prevent crowding of viewlines, and on preventing loop roads/culs-de-sac as part of any new development.